Green vs. Gold

 In traditional publishing, readers pay to access articles.
 In Gold Open Access, the costs of publishing are shifted from the user to the producers.
 Some journals charge authors fees to have work made freely available to users worldwide while others are subsidized through institutions or advertisement.
 Well-known examples include PLOS One and BioMed Central.

 In Green Open Access, articles may be published in traditional journals, but authors also place copies in institutional or subject repositories so their research is still accessible to everyone.
 This is often referred to as self-archiving.
-Examples of subject repositories are arXiv.org in Physics and PubMed Central and PubMed Central Canada in Biomedical and Life Sciences.
+Examples of subject repositories are arXiv.org in Physics and PubMed Central in Biomedical and Life Sciences.
 See the Open Access Resources page for more subject repositories.

 Free Food vs. Free Speech